 Chief Executive Officer

 Vicki is responsible to the Arran CVS Board for providing strategic leadership and also has a hands on role in operational work due to team capacity.
-As part of her Third Sector Interface lead responsibility Vicki provides strategic representation as part of her Third Sector Interface lead responsibility for the third sector within the realms of Children’s Services and Health and Social Care.
-She holds a seat on the integrated Joint Board and the Children’s Services Strategic Partnership providing a voice for third sector organisations across North Ayrshire and Arran.
-At a local level Vicki is the Senior Lead officer with the Arran Locality Partnership and also holds a rotational annual seat on the Community Planning Partnership as the Third Sector Representative alongside other community planning partners.
+As part of her Third Sector Interface lead responsibility Vicki provides strategic representation for the third sector within the realms of Children’s Services and Health and Social Care.
+She holds a seat on the Integration Joint Board and the Children’s Services Strategic Partnership providing a voice for third sector organisations across North Ayrshire and Arran.
+At a local level Vicki is the Senior Lead officer with the Arran Locality Partnership and works closely with the Community Planning Partnership as one of the Third Sector representatives.
 Read full bio

 Operations Manager